-This easy vegan recipe for Pumpkin and Spice Dark Chocolate Bark is a great way to use up a Halloween pumpkin – just whiz up the innards and flesh into a fragrant purée.
+This easy vegan Pumpkin Bark recipe is so simple and tasty!
+It is made with dark chocolate and spices, plus some nuts and dried fruit.
+It’s is a great way to use up a Halloween pumpkin – just whiz up the innards and flesh into a fragrant purée, or used canned pumpkin.

 This bark would make a lovely, simple-to-make gift and is something that the kids can help with – if you can convince them to wait until it sets to taste it!